joseph-yoon/VC-Constitution/constitution/vc_constitution.md

 A non-resident meal planner may be blocked from joining the meal plan in the future if they commit 3 infractions and two-thirds of the house vote in favor of the blocking.
 They may be removed from the meal plan immediately and permanently if they commit 5 infractions and two-thirds of the house vote in favor of the removal.<sup>26</sup>

 In general, some form of warning is given before an infraction is written up against an individual as outlined below.
 Infractions are cumulative, regardless of what type.
 Officers should discuss whether an infraction has been committed for a given offense before officially filing the infraction against the individual in question.<sup>21</sup>

 The conditions for committing a house chore infraction are as follows (days can change but time between events should remain the same):
 1. House chores are due Sunday at midnight.
-Crammies must physically complete their chore and check it off on the chore check-off sheet in order for their chore to be considered complete.
+House members<sup>28</sup> must physically complete their chore and check it off on the chore check-off sheet in order for their chore to be considered complete.
-2. Crammies have 2 slip days per semester for chores.
-Crammies do not have to inform HMs when they are using a slip day.
+2. House members<sup>28</sup> have 2 slip days per semester for chores.
+House members<sup>28</sup> do not have to inform HMs when they are using a slip day.
 It will be assumed a slip day has been used if the chore is not complete by the deadline and no pre-arranged extensions have been given for the chore.
 Multiple slip days may be used on the same chore.
 HMs should give back a slip day if the chore was incomplete only due to forgetting to check off the chore.
 3. Both house managers (HMs) check for completion of chores on Monday evening.
 4. HMs decide that a reasonable effort has not been made to complete the chore.
 HMs must be able to document the current progress of the chore in a detailed and understandable manner if asked.
 5. HMs contact the person responsible for the chore with a written note and informs them that their chore has not been completed satisfactorily.
-Crammies can request that the HMs provide additional information about what they need to do to complete the chore satisfactorily.
+House members<sup>28</sup> can request that the HMs provide additional information about what they need to do to complete the chore satisfactorily.
 6. A half infraction occurs if the person does not complete the chore to the HMs’ satisfaction within 24 hours of contacting the member with a note or providing additional information about what the person needs to do to complete their chore satisfactorily, whichever comes last.
 7. An addition half infraction is given for each additional 24 hours the person does not complete the chore satisfactorily.<sup>25</sup>
 8. If the house member does not complete the chore by the next time the chore is due to be completed, the house member must work with the HMs to find an equivalent makeup task.
 Additional half infractions will continue to be given for each 24 hours the makeup task remains incomplete.<sup>25</sup>